garth5689/garth5689.github.io/_posts/2016-12-16-genetic_boggle.markdown

 {% endhighlight %}

 ## Solution
 Gathering this all together, 1 million boards were generated and evolved over 100 generations.
 Without specific knowledge about what makes a high scoring Boggle board, we've been able to find some very high scoring boards!
-The full simulation code can be found [here](https://github.com/andrewzwicky/puzzles/blob/master/FiveThirtyEightRiddler/2016-10-21/boggle.py#L217-L262), along with the code to generate all the images.
+Likely next steps would be to continue to refine the parameters and probabilities used to further optimize the result.
+For now though, I'm pretty happy with the result.
 The final board has a score of 3001:
 <p align="center">
 <img style="display:inline-block;vertical-align:top;"  src="{{ site.baseurl }}/img/final_board.png" height="300" width="300"/>
 </p>